CaloClouds3: Ultra-Fast Geometry-Independent Highly-Granular Calorimeter Simulation: Architecture

 In \ccthree{}, the information predicted by \showerf{} is \begin{itemize} \item[\(1\) to \(30\)] The number of points in each layer divided by a fixed scaling factor of \(7864\) which rescales the majority of the distribution to be between 0 and 1. \item[\(30\) to \(60\)] The visible energy in each layer, divided by a fixed scaling factor of \(3.4\) that rescales the majority of the distribution to be between 0 and 1. \end{itemize}

-The reductions from the design of \showerf{} in \cctwo{} (see appendix~\ref{apen:cctwo}) remove redundancies that created submanifolds in the normalising flow.
+The reductions from the design of \showerf{} in \cctwo{} (see appendix~\ref{apen:cctwo}) remove redundancies that created sub-manifolds in the normalising flow.
 The flow interleaves 12 affine couplings and 2 spline couplings.
 This has been reduced from the 60 affine couplings and 10 spline couplings used in \cctwo{}, as a much simpler flow was seen to be sufficient to capture the complexity of the distribution, while being faster at inference time and more stable to train.
-A variant of \showerf{} that predicted the log of the energy and points per layer was experimented with, but it was found to be unstable, and so not ultimately pursued.

-The CoG of the shower is no longer predicted by \showerf{}, the reasoning for which is discussed later in this section.
+A variant of \showerf{} that predicted the log of the energy and points per layer was experimented with, but it was found to be unstable, and so ultimately not pursued.
+The Center of Gravity (CoG) of the shower is no longer predicted by \showerf{}, the reasoning for which is discussed later in this section.

 The \showerf{} model is trained using an Adam~\cite{adam} optimiser, with a learning rate of \(0.0002\).
 The batch size is \(62\) and a linear scheduler is used.
 Due to the high volume of training data, overfitting is not observed.

-This output is reverted to physical values in the \emph{Flow Calibration}, which yields the number of points in each layer, and the energy in each layer.
+This output will be reverted to physical values in the step \emph{Apply macro features}, which yields the number of points in each layer, and the energy in each layer.